apache/druid/docs/querying/dimensionspecs.md

 A filtered `DimensionSpec` is only useful for multi-value dimensions.
 Say you have a row in Apache Druid that has a multi-value dimension with values ["v1", "v2", "v3"] and you send a groupBy/topN query grouping by that dimension with a [query filter](filters.md) for a value of "v1".
 In the response you will get 3 rows containing "v1", "v2" and "v3".
 This behavior might be unintuitive for some use cases.

-This happens because "query filter" is internally used on the bitmaps and only used to match the row to be included in the query result processing.
-With multi-value dimensions, "query filter" behaves like a contains check, which will match the row with dimension value ["v1", "v2", "v3"].
+This happens because Druid uses the "query filter" internally on bitmaps to match the row to include in query result processing.
+With multi-value dimensions, "query filter" behaves like a contains check, which matches the row with dimension value ["v1", "v2", "v3"].

 See the section on "Multi-value columns" in [segment](../design/segments.md) for more details.